 Yes!
 We will be outside except in cases of dangerous weather extremes.
 We play in rain, cold, and heat!
 It’s important for parents to promote a positive and resilient attitude.
 We abide by the motto, "There is no bad weather, but merely bad clothing."

 Will my child learn wilderness skills in your program(s)?

 In a sense, being comfortable in nature is a skill of its own!
 However, we will not regularly, or explicitly teach wilderness skills.
-Our programs, particularly the forest kindergarten program, prioritizes skills best developed by unstructured experiences--social and emotional skills, risk-assessment capacities, and a mindful presence with oneself and the earth.
-Athens is so lucky to have a vibrant nature education scene and we encourage AFK families to explore the other programs available in our community to deepen their relationship with nature.
+Our programs prioritize skills best developed by relatively unstructured play experiences--social and emotional skills, risk-assessment abilities, and a mindful presence with oneself and the earth.
+Athens is so lucky to have a vibrant nature education scene and we encourage AFK families to explore the other programs available in our community to further deepen their relationship with nature.

 What is the difference between Athens Forest Kindergarten and AFK Playgroup?

 Athens Forest Kindergarten is for children aged 3-6, who enroll in a yearlong drop-off program.
 As a cooperative, parents contribute volunteer hours, which can be in the forest with the children, or could be weekend projects like trail maintenance or community outreach.
 Like the playgroup, children will spend much of their time engaged in play but forest kindergarten participants will have the opportunity for deeper place-based learning, due to their weekly visits to the forest.
 Likewise, the experience to develop social and emotional skills is enriched by the presence of peers they see regularly, and the guidance of our full faculty..